bitcoin/bitcoin/doc/developer-notes.md

 ----------------------

 Various coding styles have been used during the history of the codebase, and the result is not very consistent.
-However, we're now trying to converge to a single style, which is specified below.
+However, we are now trying to converge to a single style, which is specified below.
 When writing patches, favor the new style over attempting to mimic the surrounding style, except for move-only commits.